Sojasmine/swedevco/Testing.md

 * The footer stays fixed on the bottom of the pages.
 * All internal links are tested and working.
 * All external links for social media are working.
+* Users can Sign In.
+* Users can Sign Out.
+* Users can cend email.
+* Users can make a registration.

 ## Validation